Mark Amin: Controversy over DuPont Fabros Technology Inc. Stock

 In 2012, the SEC alleged that Mark Amin learned confidential information about expanding business opportunities for DuPont Fabros Technology Inc., which develops and manages facilities that maintain large computer servers for technology companies.
 It was alleged that Amin tipped his brother and cousin with this confidential information.
 The three allegedly illegally traded on the basis of that inside information and allegedly gained profits from this insider trading.
 Mark Amin and five others agreed to settle the SEC's charges by collectively paying nearly $2 million.

 Personal life

 Philanthropic efforts and contributions

 In 1997, Amin donated $25,000 to the University of Kansas to start a scholarship for those students studying film at the school.

 In 2000, Amin and his brother, Reza Amin, formed the Bijan and Soraya Amin Foundation, which has helped support organizations that include the National Ability Center, the Brady Center to Prevent Gun Violence, the University Muslim Medical Association.

 In 2011, Amin produced a documentary entitled "Jujitsu-ing Reality" on Scott Lew, a screenwriter with amyotrophic lateral sclerosis, or ALS.
 On May 29, 2014, Amin was recognized for increasing support and awareness of ALS at the ALS Association Golden West Chapter A Night at the Esseys Awards.

-Amin is a member of the Board of Trustees of the Farhang Foundation, an organization which promotes the study and research of Iranian art and culture.
+Amin is a member of the Board of Trustees of the Farhang Foundation, an organization that promotes the study and research of Iranian art and culture.